 The Service's Risk Management - An audit of Risk Management was undertaken in 2019 that focused on the key controls in place.
 It was also to provide assurance over the effectiveness of the risk management framework and the supporting governance processes, to ensure risks to the achievement of the Authority's objectives are identified and managed effectively.
-Improvements have continued during 2019 and early 2020 with a new Corporate Risk Register following training on risks received by RSM.
-An internal audit will be undertaken during 2020/21.
+Improvements have continued during 2020 and an internal audit will be undertaken during 2021/22.